gradha/gradha.github.io/src/articles/10-nimrod-for-cross-platform-software.rst

     'SLOCCount'."
     </td></tr></table>

-* SLOCCount actually doesn't support Nimrod, but since the source code and syntax is very similar with regards to line counting, I modified my copy of SLOCCount to treat ``.nim`` files as Python to get immediate results.
+* SLOCCount actually doesn't support Nim, but since the source code and syntax is very similar with regards to line counting, I modified my copy of SLOCCount to treat ``.nim`` files as Python to get immediate results.
-* The number of lines for Nimrod is really small compared to Objective-C because the logic is small as well, this kind of app is mostly user interface, plus Nimrod is a higher level language than Objective-C. Just starting an Objective-C file from the Xcode template tends to give you a full page chunk of code doing nothing at all.
+* The number of lines for Nim is really small compared to Objective-C because the logic is small as well, this kind of app is mostly user interface, plus Nim is a higher level language than Objective-C. Just starting an Objective-C file from the Xcode template tends to give you a full page chunk of code doing nothing at all.
 It's not as bad as Java, but still very verbose.